Mosamorphing/WTF-React/JSX expressions/readme.md

 Notice the difference between `className="avi"`, which specifies an `"avi"` CSS class name that makes the image round, and `src={avatar}` which reads the value of our variable `avi`.
 That is possible because curly brackets allow us to work with JavaScript within our markup!

-# Expression 02: Expressions with curly brackets
+# 2: Expressions with curly brackets

 Curly brackets allow us to pass JavaScript expressions in JSX.
 In the illustration below, we declare a variable `name` and then embed it with curly braces inside the `<h1></h1>` tag.